Aditya-gairola/dcn-practicals/README.md

-# Data Communication and Networks — Practicals
+# Data Communication and Networks

-Practical file for the **Data Communication and Networks** lab.
-Each practical is a self-contained folder with its aim, theory, step-by-step procedure, commands/configuration, observations, and screenshots.

 ## Tools used